m50/clardy.eu/_posts/godot/2020-11-01-project-horticulture.md

 is a small forge city, looking to advance in wealth.
 This is where the cottage is located.

+Screenshots and information will come in future articles.

 # Technical Thoughts

 The game is developed, as mentioned, with the Godot Game Engine, using C#.